-A to Z Challenge: H is for Hyperion Cantos
+A to Z Challenge: J is for “Jeszcze jeden bohater” (“One More Hero”)

 The A to Z Challenge is a chance for me to re-visit books that left an impression in the past, and letter H brings a very special book.